 - skills to help manage the fatigue, pain, frustration and isolation that people with chronic disease often get

-- to communicate effectively with health professionals by answering questions accurately, asking your own questions and making sure you understand the information provided to you.
-(Of course, it's important to remember that if you want to speak to the health professionals about the chronic disease of the person you care for, you will need the person's written consent.
-Ask the health professional about the best way to do this.)
+- to communicate effectively with health professionals by answering questions accurately, asking your own questions and making sure you understand the information given to you.
+Remember that if you want to speak to health professionals about the chronic disease of the person you care for, you will need the person’s written consent.
+Ask the health professional about the best way to do this

 - how to improve nutrition and general health

-- about and accessing community support groups that are available and other useful resources
+- about and accessing community support groups and other useful resources

-- to manage the emotions that often seem to be part and parcel of everyday life.
+- to manage emotions that often seem to be part of everyday life.